lzhjiuzhi/Myblog/README.md

 # Myblog
-This is a simple blog created by Django.
+1.This is a simple blog created by Django.
-And it has dockerfile and docker-compose file which can be dockerize on GCP .
+2.And it has dockerfile and docker-compose file which can be dockerize on GCP .
-Mysql + Nginx + Django
+3.Mysql + Nginx + Django